YuXuanYio/gazealytics-master/README.md

 pyopencl is not required unless working with saccade bundling visualizations

 ## Team
-The toolkit is developed by:
+The toolkit is developed and maintained by:
-  * Kun-Ting Chen (Centre for Research on Engineering Software Technologies, University of Adelaide)
+  * Kun-Ting Chen (University of Stuttgart)
   * Yao Wang (University of Stuttgart)
+  * Sita Vriend (University of Stuttgart)
   * Sarah Goodwin (Monash University)

 Past developers: